notlath/Guitara-Scheduling-System/guitara/README.md

 # Royal Care Backend System

-This directory contains the Django-based backend service for the Royal Care home-service massage therapy management system.
+This directory contains the Django 5.1.4 backend service for the Royal Care home-service massage therapy management system, built with Python 3.12.8.

 ## Project Structure